lenychang520/Privacer/README.md

 Privacer is a privacy filtering engine that can intercepts LLM/AI API requests and redacts sensitive information (API keys, passwords, tokens, IP addresses, emails, phone numbers, credit cards, SSH keys, etc.) before the data reaches external servers.

-The core engine is written in Rust and compiled to WebAssembly (WASM), and ships as an **opencode plugin** that filters every LLM-bound message automatically.
+The core engine is written in Rust and compiled to WebAssembly (WASM), and ships as an **opencode plugin** that can filters every LLM-bound message automatically.

 ## Architecture